#626 – Beer, biere, brusta!

 The review featured in this episode is a modified version of the work done by the team at Memory Alpha and is released under a CC-BY-NC licence, which means you can use it, transform it, and redistribute it as long as you give appropriate credits to us and Memory Alpha, and you don’t use it for commercial business.

-The rest of this episode is released under a CC-BY-SA licence, which means you can do pretty much whatever you want with it, as long as you credit us as the original authors.
-If you publish something based on this episode, then you have to release it under the same license.
+The rest of this episode is released under a CC-BY-SA licence, which means you can do pretty much whatever you want with it, as long as you credit us as the original authors, and if you publish something based on this episode, you have to release it under the same license.

-The post The Big Goodbye appeared first on Tea, Earl Grey, Hot !.
+The post Too Short A Season appeared first on Tea, Earl Grey, Hot !.

-This week on The Bugcast: we have become radio presenters, Alex is now a Junior, we discuss the difference between radio shows and podcasts (Itsa podcast!), and we play 8 pieces of great Creative Commons and independent music!
+This week on The Bugcast: we discuss face masks in cinemas, the reasons why people want to work from home, and we play 8 pieces of great Creative Commons music!

 Songs played